grafana/mimir/docs/sources/contributing/design-patterns-and-conventions.md

 - Do not use a global variable for the metric
 - Create and register the metric with `promauto.With(reg)`
-- In any internal Cortex component, do not register the metric to the default prometheus registerer, but pick the registerer in input (ie. `NewComponent(reg prometheus.Registerer)`)
+- In any internal Grafana Mimir component, do not register the metric to the default prometheus registerer, but take the registerer in input (ie. `NewComponent(reg prometheus.Registerer)`)

 Testing metrics: